seanwhs/Tutorials/NextJS/Greymatter-LMS/0-Introduction.md

 **The Concept:**
 Greymatter's data lives in two separate "brains":

 1. **The Content Brain (Sanity.io)** — a **headless CMS**, meaning a content database with no built-in webpage of its own; it just serves structured content (JSON) over an API for *any* frontend to consume.
 Sanity stores things that change rarely: course titles, chapter outlines, lesson text, and the definitions of interactive "modules" inside a lesson.
-Because schemas are just JavaScript/TypeScript objects, we can define strict rules for what a "lesson" or "course" is allowed to contain [1].
+Because schemas are just JavaScript/TypeScript objects, we can define strict rules for what a "lesson" or "course" is allowed to contain.
 2. **The Transaction Brain (Neon PostgreSQL via Prisma)** — a traditional relational database that tracks **who did what, when**.
-This is where `User`, `Enrollment`, and `Progress` records live.
-Neon is a **serverless Postgres** provider, meaning the database automatically "scales down to zero" — shutting down compute when nobody is using it — so you pay nothing (or close to it) during idle periods, and it wakes back up on the next request through Neon's built-in connection pooling proxy [1].
+This is where `User`, `Enrollment`, and `Progress` records live, exactly as laid out in the consolidated database model matrix: `User.id` maps directly to the Clerk User ID, `Enrollment.courseId` is an indexed string referencing Sanity's `course._id`, and `Progress.lessonId` is an indexed string referencing Sanity's `lesson._id` [1].
+Neon is a **serverless Postgres** provider, meaning the database automatically "scales down to zero" — shutting down compute when nobody is using it — so you pay nothing (or close to it) during idle periods, and it wakes back up on the next request through Neon's built-in connection pooling proxy.

 **Why split them at all?** If you stored every lesson's rich text *and* every student's click-by-click progress in the same relational table, a popular course being viewed by thousands of students would compete for the same database connections needed to record a single student's checkbox click.
 Splitting "read-heavy, rarely-changing content" from "write-heavy, per-user transactional data" means these two workloads never block each other.

-Here's the exact request flow you'll be building toward, taken directly from Greymatter's architecture design document — this is the diagram you should keep open in a tab while working through Part 1 and Part 2:
+Here's the exact request flow you'll be building toward — this is the diagram you should keep open in a tab while working through Part 1 and Part 2:

 ```
 [Student Request] ──► Next.js Edge Middleware (Clerk Session Check)